Skip to content

 ddev launch

 From there, services can be added to get closer to Ibexa Cloud Platform.sh architecture. .platform/services.yaml indicates the services used.
-Refer to clustering with DDEV for those additions.
+For more information, see Clustering with DDEV.